orbitalci/orbital/questions_and_notes.md

 - something to take care of removing dead docker containers + images from werker's host (this shit builds up fast)
 - add something so that containers aren't removed (easy debugging for us)
 - add optional to specify working directory inside of ocelot.yml
-- `ocelot watch` - create a new webhook
 - polling option to add new repos with ocelot.yml
 - `ocelot summary` command takes in -repo or --hash?
 - add `who triggered this` value to summary table